bilgino/angularforddd/README.md

 ```

 Hardcoding transformation methods in the view model causes tight coupling.
 A better approach is to process data transformations like filtering, sorting, grouping or destructuring etc.
-in a reactive stream with operators and hand over the result to an object factory.
+in a reactive stream and hand over the result to an object factory.

 **» Model declaration strategies**<br/>